The Best 50 Things to Do in Edinburgh

 The entrance is 7£.

-35. Dark Camera
+35. Dark Camera in Edinburgh Scotland

-It’s a system that projects the city’s image with holograms, 3D images on mirrors that deform these images.
+It’s a system that projects the city’s image with holograms, and 3D images on mirrors that deform these images.
 It is set in a tower next to Edinburgh Castle and has about 6 floors.
 It is ideal for going with children.

 Admission: 15,50£.

-36. Places that Inspired Harry Potter
+36. Places that Inspired Harry Potter in Edinburgh Scotland

 In Edinburgh, you will find many references to Harry Potter.
 They say many of his characters were born here in Edinburgh.
 For example, George Heriot’s School inspired Hogwarts.